AlexTran448/Hangman-Discord-Bot/README.md

 - Replace key in code with your Discord bot account (Key in repository is inactive)
 ###

+## Configuration
 To use custom dictionary and works modify english2.txt

+## Usage
+Type !hangman in discord channel with the bot to start a game